 “You can’t pour from an empty cup.
 Take care of yourself first.”

-In so few words, this quote reminds us that it’s okay to take a break when needed.
-Yet mindfulness in the workplace has only recently been recognized as a significant factor in workplace productivity.
-According to experts, promoting health in the workplace, including encouraging employees to take sick time if needed, is an intrinsically beneficial move that strengthens the health of the business overall.
+In so few words, this quote reminds us that taking a break is okay when needed.
+Yet mindfulness in the workplace has only recently been recognized as a significant factor in productivity.
+According to experts, promoting health in the workplace, including encouraging employees to take sick time if needed, is an intrinsically beneficial move that strengthens the business’s overall health.

 Joint research reports from Limeade, a corporate wellness tech company, and Quantum Workplace, report that workplace well-being is statistically crucial to high employee morale.